Chaitanya-666/ot-waste-collection-if/README.md

 ## 📜 **License and Citation**

 **Academic License:**
 This project is developed for academic and research purposes.

 **Citation:**
 ```
 Municipal Waste Collection Route Optimization using ALNS
-Sharma, H. & Shinde, C. (2025)
+Chaitanya Shinde - 231070066 | Harsh Sharma - 231070064 | TYBTECH CE (2025)
 Vehicle Routing Problem with Intermediate Facilities
 ```